All Episodes

 And we don't have enough uranium on our own, so the idea that we would allow any foreign entity, never mind a bad actor like Putin and a hostile regime, Russia, to get access to this is beyond any comprehension.

-Uh John, in your report, you talk about how the informant before these three committees made a lot of Clinton allegations to Congress.
+John, in your report, you talk about how the informant before these three committees made a lot of Clinton allegations to Congress.

-Uh Democrats, as usual, apparently are trying to dismiss it and discredit this poor guy, but he spent how many years as an informant for the FBI on this particular issue and how many years in the CIA?
+Democrats, as usual, apparently are trying to dismiss it and discredit this poor guy, but he spent how many years as an informant for the FBI on this particular issue and how many years in the CIA?

-That's a long time to be undercover for anyone, let alone uh the FBI, which has a very intense job.
+That's a long time to be undercover for anyone, let alone the FBI, which has a very intense job.

-But here's what we here's what he said yesterday.
+But here's what he said yesterday.

-I was told by the visiting Russians who came from Moscow to Washington one time that they were hiring an American lobbying firm called APCO to do some lobbying and that it was important uh that they do this because AFCO had connections directly To the Clintons.
+He said that while I was sitting there undercover informing on this bribery scheme that the Russians were conducting on U.S. soil, I was told by the visiting Russians who came from Moscow to Washington one time that they were hiring an American lobbying firm called APCO to do some lobbying and that it was important that they do this because APCO had connections directly to the Clintons and that some of the $3 million,

 Now, that's a sensational allegation.